emacsmirror/dbc/README.md

-Display-buffer-control (`dbc`) package is an interface to emacs's powerful `display-buffer` function.
+Display-buffer-control (`dbc`) package is an interface to Emacs's powerful `display-buffer` function.
-It allows to specify how the buffers should be opened: should the new buffer be opened in a new frame or the current frame (emacs frame is a window in terms of window managers); how to position a new window relative to the current one etc.
+It allows to specify how the buffers should be opened: should the new buffer be opened in a new frame or the current frame (Emacs frame is a window in terms of window managers); how to position a new window relative to the current one etc.

 For example, the following code forces `*Help*` buffer to be shown in the right side window with 40% width: